MalliVelazquez/CROWDFUNDING-PROJECT/Written_Report_Template (1).md

 ## Results

+- Theater Outcomes by Launch Date

-- The must successful campaings were delivered on vacations season so campaings must be releated to public free time
+    - The must successful campaings were delivered on vacations season so campaings must be releated to public free time.
-- People are more attracted to campaings that involved arts and new contain so campaings need to be more catchie.
-- Each contry reacts different to activities so campaings can be fixed or eliminated from those countries in wich some activities were not so attractive.
+    - Different ages of people attend this campaing so we must analyse ages range so campaing can be delivered in free time season.

-- What can you conclude about the Outcomes based on Goals?
+- Outcomes based on Goals?

     -We need to analyse the puchasing power in each contry in order to decide the goal amount vs the region.
     -It's important to also analyse wich region react better for each campaing so strategies can be fixed and goal amount would be more achievable.

 - What are some limitations of this dataset?

   - Campaings were not delivered at same time in public so it could change the results.
   - Campaigns can be more accessible to a certain stratum of people by region, so the data is not globalized.
+  - Ages in each campaing are not delimited so results can vary in each cathegory.

 - What are some other possible tables and/or graphs that we could create?

   - Outcomes based on regions.
   - Outcomes based on category.